Divergence free quantum field theory using a spectral calculus of Lorentz invariant measures: Introduction

 We will show, generally, how to convolve or form products of causal Lorentz invariant Borel measures using their spectral representations.
 This is to be compared to the work of Scharf and others, dating back to the paper of Epstein and Glaser, (1973) on forming products of causal distributions.

 The concept of spectral representation in QFT dates back to the work of K\"{a}llen (1952) and Lehmann (1954) who, independently, proposed the representation

 for the commutator of interacting fields where $\Delta_{m^{\prime}}$ is the Feynman propagator corresponding to mass $m^{\prime}$.
-Itzikson and Zuber (1980) state, with respect to $\sigma$, ``In general this is a positive measure with $\delta$-function singularities."
+Itzykson and Zuber (1980) state, with respect to $\sigma$, ``In general this is a positive measure with $\delta$-function singularities."
 While K\"{a}llen, Lehmann and others propose and use this decomposition they do not present a way to compute the spectral measure $\sigma$.
 As mentioned above one of the main results of the present paper is a presentation of the spectral calculus which enables one to compute the spectral function of a causal Lorentz invariant Borel measure on Minkowski space.
-This spectral calculus is quite easy to use in practice but it is somewhat tedious to prove rigorously its validity (see Appendix 6).
+This spectral calculus is quite easy to use in practice but it is somewhat tedious to prove rigorously its validity (see Appendix 4).

-In Section 3 of the paper we use the spectral calculus and other methods to compute the spectrum of the measure $\Omega_m*\Omega_m$ which is a convolution of the standard Lorentz invariant measure on the mass $m$ mass shell (i.e the Feynman propagator corresponding to mass $m$ on the space of positive energy functions) with itself, where $m>0$.
-In Section 4 we use general arguments to compute the spectrum of $\Omega_{im}*\Omega_{im}$ where $\Omega_{im}$ is standard Lorentz invariant measure on the imaginary mass hyperboloid corresponding to mass $im$, $m>0$.
-These computations form practice for the main application of the paper which is an investigation in Section 7 of vacuum polarization, i.e. the self energy of the photon.
+In Section~\ref{section:prop_conv_spec} of the paper we use the spectral calculus and other methods to compute the spectrum of the measure $\Omega_m*\Omega_m$ which is a convolution of the standard Lorentz invariant measure on the mass $m$ mass shell (i.e the Feynman propagator corresponding to mass $m$ on the space of positive energy functions) with itself, where $m>0$.
+In Section~\ref{section:imaginary_prop_conv_spec} we use general arguments to compute the spectrum of $\Omega_{im}*\Omega_{im}$ where $\Omega_{im}$ is standard Lorentz invariant measure on the imaginary mass hyperboloid corresponding to mass $im$, $m>0$.
+In Section~\ref{section:density} we show how an equivalent density for a Lorentz invariant measure can be computed from its spectrum.
+In Section~\ref{section:tensor} we describe how the spectral theorem can be generalized to Lorentz covariant tensor valued measures.
+In Section~\ref{section:conv_and_products} we describe how the convolution and product of Lorentz invariant measures can be computed from their spectra.
+These computations form practice for the main application of the paper which is an investigation in Section~\ref{section:vacuum_polarization} of vacuum polarization, i.e. the self energy of the photon.

-In Section 7 we compute the spectral function and hence the density associated with the complex measure obtained by contracting the vacuum polarization tensor.
+In Section~\ref{section:vacuum_polarization} we compute the spectral function and hence the density associated with the complex measure obtained by contracting the vacuum polarization tensor.
 This is used to define our spectral vacuum polarization function.
-Our function is seen to agree with a high degree of accuracy (up to finite renormalization) with the vacuum polarization function obtained using regularization/renormalization.
+Our function is seen to agree with a high degree of accuracy (up to finite normalization) with the vacuum polarization function obtained using regularization/renormalization.